 Gabe at 78 had an 81 cm. abdominal circumference and a resting heart rate of 48.
 His estimated VO2max was 50 and fitness age was 35.

 Diana at 71, had a 65 cm. abdominal circumference and a resting heart rate of 50.
 Her estimated VO2max was 50 and fitness age was 23.

 Here is our exercise program: we exercise every day for two to three hours.
 On Tuesdays, Thursdays and Saturdays, we race flat out on a tandem bicycle for 25 miles.
 On the other four days Gabe does 30-second intervals with two-minute recoveries until his legs start to stiffen.
 Diana takes a longer ride with some intervals interspersed.
-We cycle an average 150 miles per week and go to the gym 3-4 times a week to use the strength-training machines.
+We still cycle an average of 150 miles per week and use our home strength-training machine every day.